wartman/pine/readme.md

 And that's it!
 When we click on the `+` or `-` buttons, we'll see the count go up or down.

-Pine is doing a quite a bit here behind the scenes, however, and it all comes down to this line of code:
+Pine is doing a bit behind the scenes, and it all comes down to this line of code:

 ```haxe
 var count:Int = 0;
 ```

 In an `AutoComponent`, a `final` field is just added to the constructor -- nothing special happens.
-Mutable fields -- like `var count` here -- are different, and they're converted into a property with a getter and a setter that wrap a `pine.state.Signal<T>`.
+Mutable fields -- like `var count` here -- are different, and they're converted into a `pine.signal.Signal<T>`.

 Reactivity
 ----------